ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Walkthrough_ Pt2.md

 FBasePassOpaqueDrawingPolicyFactory::AddStaticMesh

-Static (not movable) StaticMeshComponent gets added iff ShouldIncludeDomainInMeshPass(Material-&gt;GetMaterialDomain()) && !IsTranslucentBlendMode(BlendMode)
+Static (not movable) StaticMeshComponent gets added iff ShouldIncludeDomainInMeshPass(Material->GetMaterialDomain()) && !IsTranslucentBlendMode(BlendMode)

 FBasePassOpaqueDrawingPolicyFactory::ProcessBasePassMesh() - this function stores the renderstate for this mesh batch